Dream of having the confidence to travel solo?

 As a bonus, since it’s in Downtown Albuquerque, you’ll get to pass the Kimo theater on your way.
 There’s no real reason to mention this.
 I just think it’s the prettiest building on earth and I talk about it all the time.

 Instead of dessert, I had a blood orange sangria.
 I needed to take the edge off after a long day of watching other people fly hot air balloons.

 The most traditional tapas I had was the plump and fragrant garlic shrimp.
 I think it might be against Spanish law to not serve garlic shrimp at your tapas restaurant.
-Like Juan Carlos himself will just rush in to your non-garlic-shrimp-serving tapas place and rush you off to jail.
+Like the king himself will just rush in to your non-garlic-shrimp-serving tapas place and rush you off to jail.

 24 Hour treat: bacon wrapped dates

 Now I got a little funky with honey bacon-wrapped dates.
 The dates were stuffed with goat cheese, which was an excellent idea.
 Each bite alternated sweet and salty: honey-bacon-date-goat cheese.
 I love experimenting with different flavor combinations.
 (Bitter and sweet!
 Umami and sour!)
 But salty-sweet is a true classic.

 This was the first time I’d eaten chicken with piri piri sauce at a tapas place.
 However, piri piri sauce is Portuguese/African, and Portugal is Spain’s skinny neighbor, so it makes sense that piri piri might pop up at a tapas restaurant.